Everything You Need to Know About Busy Lizzies

 Pruning, Deadheading and Maintenance

-Care should be taken to remove any mouldy leaves and stems as Busy Lizzies are prone to grey mould.
+I suggest gardeners make an effort to remove any mouldy leaves and stems as Busy Lizzies are prone to grey mould.

 Notable Pests, Diseases and Other Problems